St John's College, Portsmouth: Recent sporting success

 In more modern times, the school had a clean-sweep as champions of the under 13, under 14, under 15 and under 16 age-groups of the South East Hampshire Netball League in 2014.
 This was the fourth consecutive season SJC had won the under 15 league.
 Also in 2014, the under 18's lifted the Hampshire Rugby plate and in 2015, the under 15's won the rugby NatWest vase.
 In 2018, the college won the Society of Heads Bowl in rugby 7's.
 In 2017, the college came third in the senior boys indoor British Independent Schools Ski Championships and in 2018 won the Senior Southern Regional ski competition (u/16).
 Other notable sporting successes at county level include winning the Hampshire boys hockey tournaments in 2016 (u/13); 2017 (u/13); 2018 (u/13); 2019 (u/14); and 2020 (u/14), with the SJC girls winning the Hampshire County Championships in rounders in 2016 (u/15) and in hockey in 2017 (u/13).
 The Lower School was the Wessex Prep Schools league winners in rugby in 2016.
 In 2017, the school won the district tennis championships.
 In 2019, St John's under 15 boys won the Hampshire rugby 7's plate and later that year the College won the South East Hampshire Schools Cricket championship (u/15).

+Sports facilities

+Within the college grounds there was a multi-purpose hall for badminton, basketball, netball, volleyball and cricket nets, together with a squash court, fitness suite and a climbing wall.
+Outside there was an all-weather AstroTurf pitch originally completed in the 2012–13 academic year.

+The school also owned some 40 acres (16 ha) of sports grounds at Farlington (known as "Fields"), which include netball and tennis courts, cricket, football and rugby pitches, as well as a pavilion.
+The school sometimes uses the HMS Temeraire grounds, and sports facilities offered by the University of Portsmouth.

+Each school term focused on a different sport.
+The boys competed in rugby union, field hockey and cricket, whilst the girls play field hockey, netball and rounders.

+Co-curricular sports clubs included badminton, basketball, climbing, dance, squash, swimming, sailing and skiing.

+Alumni

+St John's ex-students formed the Old Johannians in 1919, first as an Old Boys' Club, then in 1925 as the Old Johannian Association.
+In 1927 St. John's Gazette published St John's first school song, which later provided a resonance at Old Johannian Annual Dinners:

+After World War 2, on 12 January 1946, the association held a victory reunion dinner, attended by some 100 Old Johannians, the majority still in uniform.

+Sir Alec Rose accepted honorary membership of the Old Johannian Association before his single-handed circumnavigation of the globe in 1967-8 and attended the OJ golden jubilee dinner and dance upon his return.

+The association continues to run several gatherings each year, notably the AGM and dinner held on the first Saturday after Easter, and a golf tournament.